How to Use the Excel SUMIF Function

-In this tutorial, you'll learn how to use the SUMIF function and formula in Excel.
-SUMIF function in Excel is a function to sums the values in a range of cells that meet single criteria.
+In this tutorial, you'll learn how to use the Excel SUMIF function to sum the numerical values in a range of cells that meet a single condition.

 The syntax of the SUMIF function is as follows: